semasuka/Credit-card-approval-prediction-classification/README.md

 - Hyperparameter tuning with grid search or random search.
 - Better interpretation of the chi-square test
 - Retrain the model without the least predictive features

-- Hyperparameter tuning: I used RandomeSearchCV to save time but could be improved by couple of % with GridSearchCV.
+- Hyperparameter tuning: I used RandomSearchCV to save time but could be improved by couple of % with GridSearchCV.

 ## Run Locally